-Where you request a school / setting of the type of the type named above, the law says that the LA is under a duty to name that establishment in the statement or EHC plan unless:
+Where you request a school or setting of the type named above, the law says that we are under a duty to name that establishment in the EHC plan, unless:

 - It would be unsuitable to the age, ability, aptitude and SEN of the child

 - The attendance of the child would be incompatible with the efficient education of others